TosbackCgusBridge-Bot/CGUs-versions/Spiceworks/Privacy Policy.md

 If you no longer wish to receive product updates and general news about Spiceworks via our monthly newsletter or periodic updates, you may opt-out of receiving them by following the instructions included in each newsletter or by emailing us at info@spiceworks.com.

+Spiceworks relies on Google Services for display of ads on our site http://community.spiceworks.com.
+To Opt-Out of any targeted ads based on your activity on our site, please utilize the following URL: http://www.google.com/policies/technologies/ads/.
 We make good faith efforts to provide you access to your personal information upon request and to let you correct such data if it is inaccurate and delete it, when reasonably possible.
 If your personally identifiable information changes, you may update it using the "Update Profile" link at the bottom of the email newsletter.
 You have control over your Spiceworks user profile and related privacy settings and can edit such to remove information that you do not want others to see publicly.
 You can manage your personal profile information by visiting the URL: http://community.spiceworks.com/profile

 We will retain your personal information for as long as your account is active or as needed to provide you services.
 If you wish to terminate your community log in contact us at info@spiceworks.com.
 We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.